Skip to main page content

 Black History Month in Chatham-Kent

-Black History Month occurs every February and is a time to pause and to celebrate the many achievements of Black Canadians who have done so much to make Canada the diverse place it is today.
+Black History Month takes place each February.
+This month offers a time for reflection and celebration of the many achievements of Black Canadians who have done so much to make Canada the diverse place it is today.

 Black History Month dates back to 1926, when time was set aside to honour the accomplishments of African Americans and to heighten awareness of Black History in the United States.
 Celebrations of Black history began in Canada, shortly thereafter, but it wasn't until December of 1995 that the House of Commons officially recognized February as Black History Month in Canada, following a motion introduced by Jean Augustine, the first Black Canadian woman elected to Parliament.